 The most important criteria for evaluating and selecting small light modifiers is LOGIC.
-It is important, and relatively simple, to understand how the light is being modified and how it is affecting the scene being photographed.
+It is important, and relatively simple, to understand how the flash diffuser is modifying the light and how it is affecting the scene being photographed.

 A primary objective in modifying the light from a photographic flash is to soften the shadows.
 The overwhelming factor determining the “softness” of a shadow is the SIZE of the light source.
 All things being equal including the light to subject distance, the larger the light source, the softer the shadows.
 Since the photographic flash is a SMALL, high intensity source of light, it produces generally harsh, unattractive shadows.